JoshLudahl/Tokenator/README.md

 Now translated in over 50 languages.

 ## License
 All rights reserved.
 All years.
 This app is not to be reproduced for any reason outside of individual personal use.
 It may not be published to any app store as a downloadable application without the permissions of the license granter.
+Any monetary gain outside of the original owner is strictly prohibited.